aws/amazon-chime-sdk-js/demos/serverless/README.md

 The script will create an S3 bucket and CloudFormation stack with Lambda and API Gateway resources required to run the demo.
 After the script finishes, it will output a URL that can be opened in a browser.

+### Cleaning up
+To avoid incurring any unintended charges as a result of deploying the serverless demo, it is important to delete the AWS CloudFormation stack after you are finished using it.
+You can delete the provisioned CloudFormation stack using the [AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) or the [AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-deleting-stack.html).